davidemiceli/basic-influence-roles/javascript/README.md

 npm install
 ```

-To run all unit tests with coverage, type:
+To run all unit tests with coverage through nyc, type:
 ```shell
 npm test
 ```